-This apartment, in Sydney’s Woolloomooloo, sits at the corner junction of a building built in the 2010s.
-The double-sided apartment has an address to the domain on one side and a narrow, tapered courtyard on the other.
-This provided a perfect opportunity for natural cross ventilation but the deep floorplan and, many small enclosed rooms at the centre, meant that a large area of the apartment did not get natural sunlight and required mechanical ventilation.
-The west-facing living areas, that look out over the domain, were also compromised by the adjacent main bedroom.
-This made them narrow and dark, especially where the dining area and kitchen were located.
+A double-sided apartment that looks to The Domain and the Art Gallery of NSW, on one side, and a narrow tapered courtyard on the other.
+This provided a perfect opportunity for natural cross-ventilation but the deep floor-plan and, many small enclosed rooms at the centre, meant that a large area of the apartment did not get natural sunlight and relied on mechanical ventilation to the bathrooms (unfortunately like most apartment buildings).
+The west-facing living areas, that look out over The Domain, were also compromised by an adjacent main bedroom.
+This made the living room narrow and dark, especially where the dining area and kitchen were located.

 We relocated the main bedroom to the east-facing rear and doubled the width of the living space, opening it up to views and natural light.
 The main bedroom now has a generously sized, naturally ventilating and well-lit en-suite bathroom and a separate toilet.
 Located in the previously dark centre of the floor-plan, three new bathrooms – one done in red, one in blue and one in yellow mosaics – have high-level openable hatches and glass.
 This ensures that air can circulate through and over these wet rooms as well as through and across the apartment.

 We also designed a set of moveable glass and bronze tables.